manoa-musicbubs/manoa-musicbubs/index.md

 * David Badke: Java Script, Java.
 * Yiwen Chen: HTML, JavaScript, Semantic UI.
 * Nelson Liang: Java Script, Java.

+## Community Feedback:
+**Chakhon La** (ICS 241 Students) - Everything look pretty clean, but will be nice if user can DM Others users.

+**ChengCheng He** (Freshmen In ICS) - The overall of the site is ok and it should have more selection of music genres inside to select.

+**Wenxuan Xu** (Sophomores In EE) - Everything look doll, not colorful enough.

+**Zhihao Lin** (Sophomores In Marketing) - Not sure how to use the app, maybe add some instruction in the homepage.

+**Shengtong Jin** (ICS 241 Students) - It will be cool if users can add there favorite songs in the profile and others user can click on it to listen.
+This can be also be use as another filter option.

 ## Team